California home buyers tend to have a lot of questions about the real estate closing…

 Need Help Choosing an Option?

 Estimating private mortgage insurance is trickier.
 You don’t know exactly how much you’ll be charged for a PMI policy in California, until you get a quote from the insurer.
-Your credit score, down payment, and other variables will determine how much you pay for PMI.
+Your credit score, down payment, and other variables can affect the cost.

 This underscores the importance of working with a knowledgeable mortgage professional, before making any final decisions.
-Our loan experts can review your current financial situation and home-buying goals to help determine the right financing option.
+Our loan experts can review your financial situation and goals to help you determine the best option.